*Ultimate travel guide to the beautiful Sognefjord and enjoy the Flam railway in Norway, and travel tips about how to enjoy the tour a bit more!*

 I know it was hard to resist taking A LOT of pictures around and say no to a bathroom break that was long needed after a thrilling bus ride.
-There were quite a lot of waterfalls and dramatic cliff at the end but well, I promise there will be a lot more on the cruise.
+There were quite a lot of waterfalls and dramatic cliffs at the end but well, I promise there will be a lot more on the cruise.
 Therefore, don’t forget to get ready and line up for boarding the Cruise as early as you can.
 Look for outdoor seating on the deck because they could be taken up really fast.

 The cruise would first take us through the narrow Nærøyfjord and then make a turn to the magnificent Aurlandsfjord.
 This is the highlight of the entire trip.
 The Sognefjord is a 204km long fjord; the water reaches 1300m deep and the mountain is 1700m in height.
 The fjord is available all year round.
 In summer, the glacier melts and the water running down the green mountains as numerous waterfalls.
-The view of foliage in autumn and snow in winter are amazing as well. (a reminder about on a cruise with your friends – you never know when you have captured a candid snapshot by them even when you were chewing!)
+The view of foliage in autumn and snow in winter is amazing as well. (a reminder about on a cruise with your friends – you never know when you have captured a candid snapshot by them even when you were chewing!)